codenautas/interview-recorder/README.md

 # Use cases

-All of de use cases are based on this example:
+All of the use cases are based on this example:
 ***We are doing admission interview to a Phonegap course***

-We assume that the interviewer is familiarized with de check list.
+We assume that the interviewer is familiar with the checklist.

-The check list fits in one window in an iPad (or a phone with little font).
+The checklist fits in one window in an iPad (or a phone with small font size).

 <!--lang:es--]